 Lastly, you should know that the natural cedar color won’t be present once you paint it.
 Painting is a good restoration process; it’ll cover the grain.

 Applying a clear protective finish should do the trick if you don’t want that aesthetic for your project.
 In this case, check this list of the best clear cedar finishes for outdoor use.

 Unlike other variations of this wood specie, white cedar has lignin substances.
 And while this component gives the lumber its white color, it can also break down over time and turn into a silver-gray tone.

 If you’re using white cedar for outdoor applications like fences and decks, you must know that exposure to external elements can speed up this process.
 The presence of direct sunlight, moisture buildup, and harsh climate are the primary triggers for this occurrence.

-You may think turning gray will render the wood useless, but trust us when we say it doesn’t affect the material’s condition.
+You may think turning gray will render the wood useless, but trust me, it doesn’t affect the material’s condition.
 Although it won’t be as aesthetically pleasing as before, you can count on its durability and strength.
 It can still be an excellent material for outdoor projects.

 How long does painted cedar last?

 A painted cedar can last more than ten years if the material undergoes proper sanding, priming, and prepping.
 You must apply exterior-grade products to protect the surface from external inhibitors like mold and mildew.
 But is cedar really a strong wood?
 Find out next!